open-mmlab/mmgeneration/configs/sngan_proj/README.md

 1. We use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.
 2. We use bicubic interpolation with PIL backend to resize image before feed them to Inception.

-For FID evaluation, difference between two repositories mainly on the selection of images for ground truth activation (inception state) calculation.
-In ours, we follow the pipeline of BigGAN for more convincing results.
-Detailly, we use the entire training set (50k and 1281167 images for CIFAR10 and ImageNet1k) without shuffle for GT inception state extracting.
-We also use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.
+For FID evaluation, differences between PyTorch Studio GAN and ours are mainly on the selection of real samples.
+In MMGen, we follow the pipeline of BigGAN, where the whole training set is adopted to extract inception statistics.
+Besides, we also use [Tero's Inception](https://nvlabs-fi-cdn.nvidia.com/stylegan2-ada-pytorch/pretrained/metrics/inception-2015-12-05.pt) for feature extraction.

 You can download the preprocessed inception state by the following url: [CIFAR10](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/cifar10.pkl) and [ImageNet1k](https://download.openmmlab.com/mmgen/evaluation/fid_inception_pkl/imagenet.pkl).